VaishaliMehta2003/End-to-End-Healthcare-Dashboard/README.md

 .
 Tabular Drill-Down: See day case, inpatient, and outpatient counts by speciality and age group.<br>
 .
 Granular Filtering for in-depth data exploration.

-7. Business Problem :
+7. Business Problem :<br>
 Healthcare providers face growing challenges in managing patient waitlists across multiple medical specialities.
-Long waiting times can lead to:
+Long waiting times can lead to:<br>
-Delayed patient outcomes,Reduce patient satisfaction and trust in the healthcare system.
+Delayed patient outcomes,Reduce patient satisfaction and trust in the healthcare system.<br>
-KEY QUESTIONS:
+KEY QUESTIONS:<br>
-What is the current size of the patient waitlist, and how has it changed over time?
+What is the current size of the patient waitlist, and how has it changed over time?<br>
-Which medical specialities have the longest waitlists?
+Which medical specialities have the longest waitlists?<br>
-How are waitlists distributed across different case types (Outpatient, Day Case, Inpatient)?
+How are waitlists distributed across different case types (Outpatient, Day Case, Inpatient)?<br>
-Which age groups are experiencing the longest waiting times?
+Which age groups are experiencing the longest waiting times?<br>

 8. Demo/Screenshort
    https://github.com/VaishaliMehta2003/End-to-End-Healthcare-Dashboard/blob/main/Slide1.PNG